Arizona’s Pool League was

 nonrefundable and are not transferable from one person to

-Management who will forward them to the AZPL home office.
+forward them to the AZPL home office.
+In divisions where there

 IMPORTANT — Make sure you fill out your membership application completely